opensearch-project/opensearch-migrations/docs/ControlPlaneControls.md

     console --> | load service.yaml | sy
 ```

+#### Service Upload Flow

+For the services that are short lived, such as create snapshot or curl.
+The configuration would be loaded during application startup and never re-checked.

+> [!Note]
+> There are services that are long running, this creates some user experience questions.
+> * For RFS config changes can alter the shape of the migration which is defined once, should that run to completion or be stopped?
+> * For Replayer the transformation would be passed via this mechanism, should they be reloaded as they come in?

 ### Read from AWS Parameter store
 Parameter store is a centralized system within AWS and it build for parameter management.
 It is not recommended as it creates vendor lock-in on AWS.